gavenagithub/DSAUnitTest/README.md

 # DSAUnitTest
 Test checker using Flask and unitest

-## To run: from your terminal
+ To run: from your terminal
-### makesure that you are currently in directory DSAUnitTest
-### then issue the command below
+ makesure that you are currently in directory DSAUnitTest then issue the command below

-python ./web/app.py
+### python ./web/app.py

-### localhost:5000
-### upload yout code and select the correct test script checker then click upload
+acess via browser localhost:5000 upload yout code and select the correct test script checker then click upload